nicogarbaccio/nicogarbaccio/README.md

 ## Hey there!
 I'm Nico! 👋

 I'm a full stack developer and recent graduate of Flatiron School.
-In my 6 years as an educator I've managed and led literacy and coding programs for elementary, middle, and high school students.
+In my 6 years as an educator I've designed and managed successful youth literacy and technology programs.
 I'm a strong collaborator and problem-solver with program management and process-improvement expertise.
-I'm passionate about learning, teaching, and building community.
-I'm excited to use my programming skills and my background to create mission-driven products that cultivate community.
+I'm passionate about learning, and teaching; I'm quick to pick up new technologies and programming languages, and have a knack for explaining technical concepts to non-technical audiences.

-- 🔭 I’m currently working on a class management app that brings together my love of education and coding.
+- 🔭 I’m currently building a live messaging app (essentially a lightweight Slack clone) to then be incorporated into ExplorED, my e-learning app.
 - 🌱 I’m currently learning AWS and Python
-- 💬 Ask me about weird New Jersey lore
+- 💬 Talk to me about hockey, video games, Jeopardy, and weird New Jersey lore
 - 😄 Pronouns: he/him

 ### Technology Stack: